Most of us have experienced trauma at some point in our lives, some people more than others.

 No matter what traumatic life event you have gone through, there are ways to get through it.

 It has been recently proven that one of the best ways is to use marijuana for trauma treatment.

-Canadians are growing weed to treat anxiety, chronic pain, nausea, and even cancer-related symptoms.
+growing weed to treat anxiety, chronic pain, nausea, and even cancer-related symptoms.